liampc/100-days-of-code/log.md

 Today, I watched and code along the lesson 4 on cs50 web programming about sql models and migrations.
 I am getting more familliar with the Model/View/Template system of django.
 Today I learned how to create models, have an idea how sql works, how to authenticate users and how to make login and logout forms.

+## Day 2: Sept 29, 2020

+Today I worked on my 3rd project.
+Still having a hard time how to make models and how to create relationship between models.
+I also tried to insert image but I still cant unserstand how MEDIA_ROOT and URL works.
+I was able to display the basic info aside from images of the listings but I still dont know how to relate to other models.